1Kuhny/GOESViewer/README.md

 3. Configure the settings that you want.
 Mainly what fileFormat (can be anything really, but .jpg is default), timeBetweenSearch (how often the proram searches the main image folder), maxLoopedImages (this will tell the program how many blank images to create and then later shift), and StoreImages which tells the program if it should store images in the correct folders after shifting or just delete them (default is to store them)

-4. Run the runFileTransfer.bat ti start the sorter
+4. Run the runFileTransfer.bat to start the sorter